The Extra Point Yaoyan

 Classically, the Liver sinew channel does not extend above the groin.
 But, from the description above, it can be seen that this continuous myofascial plane reaches and connects with the quadratus lumborum.
 And, as we observe and teach in Sports Medicine Acupuncture, Liver channel points, especially ligou LIV-5, influences this muscle.

-In SMAC, we teach how to assess for pain at the iliac crest; we refer to this pain as yaoyan syndrome.
+In SMAC, we cover the channel sinews, including how to assess for pain at the iliac crest; we refer to this pain as yaoyan syndrome.
 When pain is assessed at yaoyan, it is important to determine the correct vector and depth of the pain.
 This is important for determining whether the needle will treat the iliocostalis or the quadratus lumborum, which, in turn, is important for determining which distal points will be most effective in taking away the pain.